vsinaswee/Unmitigated-Selflessness/Unmitigated-Selflessness-paper.md

 It’s not trying to convince you we live in some kind of magic rainbow land where everyone is a good person and eats cupcakes.
 It doesn’t even require that anyone is a good person.

  It’s merely proposing that, for those who are into using social science to get this next generation less messed up than the last, it might worth a look to see who benefits from being treated as having the most positive qualities and working your way down; instead of assuming more dehumanizing qualities first.
 People should be scientifically exploring every facet of everything.
-No matter how experienced a  prediction is, a predictions still doesn't count as exploring.
+No matter how experienced a  prediction is, predictions STILL don't count.

 Abstract:
 ---------